Language:

 Regardless of how the contractual status of the worker is classified, the platform must satisfy ALL of the following:

-• In cases where there is dynamic pricing used for services, the data collected and calculations used to allocate payment must be transparent and documented in a form available to workers.
+4. In cases where algorithms are used to determine pricing, bonuses, ratings and/or allocate jobs, the data collected, and calculations used must be transparent and documented in a form available to workers in clear and comprehensible language that all workers could be expected to understand.

 Principle 4: Fair Management